- Latin America

 Once I stepped foot in Spain, all bets were off, I was too excited not to succeed.
-Getting hired was my next goal, and through forums like Daveseslcafe.com and LingoBongo.com I learned that it is more difficult to get hired without a visa.
+My TEFL experience in Spain was really starting and getting hired was my next goal.
+Through forums like Daveseslcafe.com and LingoBongo.com I learned that it is more difficult to get hired without a visa.
 It was no matter, it was time to take the streets, to mix it up with the locals, and to find other English teachers to learn the best ways of getting hired.
 I started to realize all the reasons why I decided to come on this adventure were starting to play out, and I became enthralled on the experiences that I was gaining.
 I ended up getting a teaching job at The English Group, in Madrid, Mondays and Wednesdays, then teaching private lessons on Tuesdays and Thursdays.
 It was a nice way to mix up the schedule.
-I moved over there without a job, apartment, or mastery of the language; but the TEFL academy more than adequately helped me prepare properly and I built a successful life in no time.
+I moved over there without a job, apartment, or mastery of the language; but the International TEFL academy more than adequately helped me prepare properly and I built a successful life in no time.

 When it came to traveling, I was like a child about to meet Michael Jordan, supremely excited.
 Through teaching and leading a pub crawl for the Cats hostel in Madrid, I made enough to live comfortably and "hop on a flight" every third week.
 You want to make sure to research hostels to find the best deals as to go as far as you can on your budget.
 While there, I was able to visit London, Marbella & Malaga, Barcelona, Amsterdam, Lisbon, The Canary Islands, the East side of Ireland, and finally Rome.
 My stay in Madrid was 6 months, I planned to stay longer but I got an attractive offer from a start up software company back in Santa Barbara that was too good to refuse.